Launching Abraham Lincoln's Campaign for the Presidency

 * * *

 If the nation was conceived by the ideas of the founders, it was preserved by the words of Abraham Lincoln.
-More than any other president, his writing and speeches are celebrated by the generations that have followed him.
-More important, his legacy continues to inspire and guide countless leaders.
-It is with a fair amount of irony, then, that the words used to launch Lincoln's quest for the presidency were written by another person a thousand miles from Lincoln's doorstep.
-But it laid a bedrock of success through a combination of location and timing coupled with no small portion of good luck.
+More than any other president, his writings and speeches are celebrated by the generations that followed while his legacy continues to inspire countless leaders.
+It is with a fair amount of irony, then, that the words used to launch Lincoln's quest for the presidency were written by an author a thousand miles from Lincoln's doorstep.
+But it laid a bedrock of success that, through a combination of location and timing -- and no small portion of good luck -- positioned Lincoln to be the 16th President.

-To fully understand the role that the biography played, one must go back to June 1856 when the new Republican Party had its first presidential primary in Philadelphia.
+To achieve Pennsylvania's support would take a complex mixture of strategic planning and political manuveuring.
+It began in June 1856 when the new Republican Party had its first presidential primary in Philadelphia.
 The party's nominee for president was John C. Fremont, a former California senator famous for his military exploits during the Mexican-American War.
 Up for grabs was the vice-presidency with some 15 contenders.
 Leading the pack was former New Jersey Senator William L. Dayton.
-But the Illinois delegation, wanting to have their voice heard, nominated a relatively unknown politician named Abraham Lincoln.
-Questions immediately arose as to who this man was and what he stood for.
-Despite the delegation's support for Lincoln, he was only able to garner 110 votes to Dayton's 259 on the informal ballot.
-When the formal ballot was taken, Lincoln received just 20 votes and his name was withdrawn.
+But the Illinois delegation, wanting to have their voice heard, managed to talk the Pennsylvania delegation into nominating Lincoln, who was not at the convention.
+When it was their turn to speak, John Allison, president of the Pennsylvania State Convention, took to the floor and read a set of his state's resolutions supporting Fremont for president.
+Once he finished, it was on to the next matter, one he was less familiar with.

 In 1856, West Chester was an ideal place to be involved with American politics.
-It was a thriving factory town and agricultural marketplace located in Chester County, one of the original three counties established by William Penn in 1681.
+It was a thriving factory town, agricultural marketplace, and banking center located in Chester County, one of the original three counties established by William Penn in 1681.
 In the early 1700s, European settlers began to arrive into the Brandywine Valley, the heart of Chester County, named after the creek that flowed into the Delaware River.
-Welsh Quakers were soon attracted to the fertile watershed area that was promoted as the Land of Goshen.
+Welsh Quakers were soon attracted to the fertile watershed area that was promoted as The Land of Goshen.
 By 1763, a tavern called Turks Head opened at the crossroads intersection that connected Lancaster to Philadelphia and Pottstown to Wilmington, DE.
 Livery stables, blacksmith shops, a school, and a smattering of shops followed.
-In 1784, efforts began to have the Chester County Courthouse relocated from the City of Chester in the eastern part of the county to the more centrally located community simply known at that time as Turks Head, after the tavern.
+In 1784, efforts took place to have the Chester County Courthouse relocated from the City of Chester in the eastern part of the county to the more centrally located community simply known at that time as Turks Head, after the tavern.
 The village grew quickly and by 1788, a downtown street grid had been laid out, the current borough boundaries established, and the name West Chester applied.
 In 1799, the Pennsylvania Assembly officially chartered West Chester as a borough creating its own municipal government separate from the Township of Goshen from which it was carved.

-With the establishment of West Chester as the county seat, it saw attorney offices, hotels, restaurants and bars grow and flourish.
-In the early 1800s, West Chester became a financial center as banks began to open.
+With the establishment of West Chester as the county seat, it saw attorney offices, hotels, restaurants and bars flourish.
 It also developed a strong culture of education and science with the creation of an academy in 1812 that would eventually grow into West Chester University.
 An example of the strength of the educational culture is found at the creation of Marshall Square Park as a horticultural testing ground and community garden that predates Central Park in New York City by several years.

 By 1859 two political factions had developed in-line with the rest of the country: the conservative, pro-slavery Democrats and the new, anti-slavery Republicans.
 The primary medium for reporting the activities of each were newspapers which were enjoying a booming trade due to the efficiency of the newly developed rotating cylinder press plus postal legislation that allowed newspapers to be delivered for 1-cent within a hundred miles.
 In West Chester, the political parties were supported by two local newspapers each.
 The Democrats had the moderate Village Record and the radical Jeffersonian.
 Republican sympathizers were found at the Chester County Times and the American Republican.
 The four newspapers had a combined circulation of about 8,000 delivering local and national news along with their political discourses.
 Within this environment, Joseph Lewis had become a champion of abolition and continued to seek candidates that reflected his values.